noblesebastianofficial/food-recipes-service/README.md

 # Food Recipe App without JWT

-This APP created using basic authentication.Micro Services to display the Food Recipes API .
+This APP is created using basic authentication.This micro services contains the Food Recipes API .
 This API allows users to manage your favourite recipes.
 These API’s  show all available recipes and the actions to create, update and delete a recipe.

 Credentials are given as plain text.
 Later this can be moved to vault or implement jwt using identity